sybrew/the-seo-framework/readme.txt

 			* You can use the shortcode, `[tsf_breadcrumbs separator=">"]`, which will output a breadcrumb of any kind using the separator ">".
 				* We're planning to convert it to a block once the API is stable enough.
 					* TODO isn't it already?
 It's quite simple, but we want to add options for the separator.
+	* **Twitter Card:**
+		* You can now override the default Twitter Card type for the homepage, and every post, term, and post type archive.
 	* **Multisite:**
 		* On multisite, you can now inspect and edit user SEO metadata ("Authorial Info") for any users that have author capabilities on any (other) blog.
 			* This capability is by default `edit_posts`, predefineable via constant `THE_SEO_FRAMEWORK_AUTHOR_INFO_CAP`.